AGGRESSIVE, STRATEGIC FAMILY LAW ATTORNEY HONESTY, INTEGRITY AND EMPATHY

 How do I pick the best family law or divorce lawyer for my case?

-A great family law attorney has three strong abilities.
-(1) He or she has a mastery knowledge of the law and how it interplays with the facts.
-(2) He or she knows how to try a lawsuit and enjoys it.
-Being afraid of going to trial can be devastating to the case and the client.
-He or she should always plan on going to trial, but also work to settle it.
-(3) He or she knows how to manage a case.
-If a case isn’t managed properly, it might do little good to go to trial.
-This is where decades of experience comes in.
 A great divorce attorney has a vision for the case from the beginning, though it’s always subject to pivoting as circumstances change.
 Strategy starts at the beginning and executing on that strategy, with the right elements at the right time, is critical.
 The client is part of the solution and should be given thorough explanation on how the process works, the strategy, and how that strategy should be executed.
 It’s the client’s life and the client’s case.
 So that client’s input, goals, and personality drive the strategy.
-Everyone wants their case over with quickly.
-That’s human nature.
-Most of the time, no matter how fast it’s done, it won’t be finished fast enough.
-But not having confidence in your family law attorney will make it worse.
-If you can identify these abilities in your attorney, it should help with the entire process, including that oh-so-difficult part – patience.

 Why Should I Hire an Attorney that only practices Family Law?

-Many Texas residents have lawyers with whom they’ve worked for years on things like drafting wills and other estate materials or dealing with business ventures.
-But when a serious Texas family law issue arises, like a divorce or the protection of a child, they wonder if it’s really that important to hire an attorney who solely practices family law.
 It’s not just important to have an attorney with a limited practice within family law, it’s important to have one who is board certified in Family Law by the Texas Board of Legal Specialization.
 A recent article in Texas Lawyer explained that, even though a lawyer can be great in his or her specialized area of law, many non-family lawyers don’t always know how to handle a divorce case or a child related matter.
 They just don’t know the intricacies of family law practice and can’t advise their clients and efficiently spend their time (and the client’s money) on what’s important.
-The article reported that when it comes to Texas family law and the Texas Family Code, a number of questions exist that non-family law lawyers tend to “get wrong”.
+The article reported that when it comes to Texas family law and the Texas Family Code, a number of questions exist that non-family law lawyers tend to “get wrong.”
 Such matters highlight the necessity of contacting an attorney experienced in family law when you have a question about family law in Texas.

 If you live in Dallas County, you can file for divorce at the Dallas County District Clerk’s office located at: 600 Commerce Street Suite 103, Dallas, TX 75202.
-Click Here for Directions
+Click Here for Directions.

 You have an absolute right to represent yourself in your family law case, though it’s kind of like taking out your own appendix.
 Family law attorneys spend years learning the law, the process, and the Judges.
 It is often easier and cheaper to have an experienced family law attorney to represent you from the beginning than it is to pay one later to fix all the things that might be damaged.